SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 Now we see the consequences: 25% of vaccine refusers dead within 13.5 years, based on comparison with the most closely related human-infecting coronaviruses.

 Don't do that.
 Get vaccinated.
+You should live, and not die.

 ---